Beyond Agreement: Diagnosing the Rationale Alignment of Automated Essay Scoring Methods based on Linguistically-informed Counterfactuals: Experiments

-\Cref{tab:feedback_quality_stat} shows the evaluation results based on a strict majority vote, highlighting that GPT-4 is capable of providing differentiated feedback for both original and counterfactual samples, with particularly strong performance in text complexification, word order swapping, and error correction.
-However, the feedback distinctions in certain aspects, like SVA, simplification, and sentence shuffling, were not very clear.
-Further analysis indicated that the ELLIPSE essays, written by 8th to 12th grade English learners, were inherently simple in vocabulary and syntax, contained some SVA errors, and displayed imperfect structural organization.
-Consequently, the model frequently identified SVA issues and offered numerous organizational and developmental suggestions in its feedback on the original essays, which led to less distinct differences in the feedback for the counterfactual samples.
+\Cref{tab:feedback_quality_stat} presents the annotator-voted results, demonstrating that a large proportion of counterfactual interventions can be identified simply from the feedback given by the GPT-4 Turbo, especially for complexification, error correction and error introduction except for SVA.
+On the other hand, simplification and orgnazition interventions are hard to be detected simply from feedback pairs, which is consistent with their relatively smaller absolute effect as shown in \Cref{tab:overall_cfact_results}.
+One possible reason is that the ELLIPSE essays, written by 8th to 12th grade English learners, tend to be simple in vocabulary and syntax, contain some spelling and SVA errors, and exhibit imperfect logic flow and coherence.
+Consequently, the model frequently identified SVA issues and offered numerous organizational and developmental suggestions both in feedback of original and counterfactual essays, leading to less distinct differences.